 Spotlight on Migraine is a podcast that features interviews and presentations with patients, researchers, advocates and medical professionals from various specialties, each sharing their unique perspective on migraine.
 Podcasts are available in audio, video, and transcripts.

 The Migraine Toolbox is a free, comprehensive “how-to” course in managing migraine.
 It covers the diagnosis and treatment of this disease.
 It includes downloadable practical tools – including questionnaires, medication guidelines for clinicians, a patient brochure and other resources.
 Those with migraine have many symptoms and therefore are seen by a wide range of medical professionals.
 This educational program will enable primary care physicians, nurses, pharmacists, gastroenterologists, and other non-headache specialists to care for these patients.

-The Migraine Symposium and Awards Ceremony is an educational and celebratory event that expands our understanding of migraine with the help of presentations by more than 35 experts and advocates from around the country.
+The Migraine Symposium is an educational and celebratory event that expands our understanding of migraine with the help of presentations by more than 35 experts and advocates from around the country.
 Each year, we dive into different topics to explore the spectrum of migraine.
 The symposium is divided into two tracks, one tailored to medical professionals and the other to patients and the general public, however, both programs are open to all attendees.